park-m/open-source-developer-portal/app/resources/customer-verification/personal-verified-customers.md

 | dateOfBirth | yes | string | Customer’s date of birth.
 Must be 18 years of age with format of `YYYY-MM-DD`. |
 | ssn | yes | string | Last four-digits of individual’s social security number. |

-Once you submit this request, Dwolla will perform some initial validation to check for formatting issues such as an invalid date of birth, invalid email format, etc. If successful, the response will be an HTTP 201/Created with the URL of the new Customer resource contained in the Location header.
+Once you submit this request, Dwolla will perform some initial validation to check for formatting issues such as an invalid date of birth, invalid email format, etc. If successful, the response will be an HTTP 201/Created with the URL of the new Customer resource contained in the `Location` header.

-### Request and response
+### Request and response (view schema in 'raw')

 ```raw
 POST https://api-sandbox.dwolla.com/customers